Power Station is the biggest infrastructure project ever carried out in Cyprus.

 conventional generation units, each with a generating capacity of 130 MW,

 fuelled by heavy fuel oil.
-One of the units has been fitted with a
+All three units have been

 One 38 MW Gas

 Turbine fuelled by diesel oil.

 Cycle Gas Turbine units, each with a capacity of 220 MW, fuelled by diesel

 oil and with the potential to be adapted to use natural gas for fuel.

 One additional Combined Cycle Gas Turbine Unit of a capacity of 160 MW fueled by both Natural Gas and diesel oil, as a backup fuel, is expected to be delivered for commercial operation in 2024.

 July 2011, following an explosion at the Mari naval base, Vasilikos Power